Sustainamo/sustainamo/_posts/2025-03-04-post-title.md

 Last night, I set up a more stable platform using some spare flooring plywood sheets for the telescope in the garden.
 It seemed better, but I eventually realised it was still causing wobble so ended up moving the telescope onto the grass.
 More successfully, I added a shortcut to my iphone to toggle on/off a red colour filter and turn white point off (make it less bright and red) - just in case I need to look anything up without impacting my night vision too much.

 I took some better images of Venus, this time at 1/4000, 1/2000, 1/1000 at iso100.
-I think best balance of clarity/brightness at 1/2000 I think, but will have to retry on solid ground
+I think best balance of clarity/brightness at 1/2000 I think, but will have to retry on solid ground.

 <div class="image-grid">
   <figure>